Frequently Asked Questions

 Who are we?

-Founded in 2025, Schools Beyond Screens is a grassroots coalition of LAUSD parents & teachers advocating for safer classroom technology.
+Founded in 2025, Schools Beyond Screens is a grassroots coalition of parents & teachers advocating for safer classroom technology.
 We believe the tech in our schools should be student-centered, not corporate-sponsored.

 What is our primary objective?